-Breathe Free: We Share Air is a demonstration project funded by the Ohio Department of Health that uses teams of residents trained as community organizers to help change the cultural conversation around smoking in their neighborhoods.
+Breathe Free: We Share Air is a demonstration project funded by the Ohio Department of Health that implements evidence-based strategies with guidance and input from community residents to change the conversation around smoking in their neighborhoods.
 This multilevel intervention consists of three components:

 Breathe Free staff work with resident teams to help implement policy, systems, and environmental changes based on their expert neighborhood knowledge.
 With focused attention on tobacco prevention and cessation, using a resident team approach has the potential to increase the engagement of community organizations to adopt smoke-free policies and facilitate dissemination of the cessation resources to key constituents.